 With the Ebb, With the Flow

 nb.
-Rather than breaking up my year according to lunar or solar markers, I follow the Gregorian calendar, breaking it into 24 bi-monthly seasons, named according to the climate and phenology of my area.
+Rather than breaking up my year according to lunar or solar markers, I follow the Gregorian calendar, breaking it into 24 bi-monthly seasons, named according to my personal reckoning.
 I have found this method to feel more harmonious than attempting to juggle multiple calendars, spiritual and secular.
-I still keep track of the moon, and even give my own names to the full moons, but my primary spiritual calendar is Gregorian.
+I still keep track of the moon, and even give my own names to the lunar months (according to the term in which the full moon lands), but my primary spiritual calendar is Gregorian.

 I have made a few adjustments since I last shared my 24-season calendar.
 Here is the updated version:

 * Closing words inspired by the Carmina Gadelica as modified by Ozark Pagan Mamma